hirrolot/poica/README.md

 Next we call `noise` for `Dog`, and then for `Cat`, getting the different results, as expected.

+In fact, interfaces are not only for dynamic dispatch: you can just call `VTable(MyInterface, MyImpl).method` with appropriate arguments.

 [object-oriented programming]: https://en.wikipedia.org/wiki/Object-oriented_programming
 [dynamic dispatch]: https://en.wikipedia.org/wiki/Dynamic_dispatch
 [virtual method table (VTable)]: https://en.wikipedia.org/wiki/Virtual_method_table